inboundasia/vuetify-dialog/README.md

 # Usages

-in your global layout add the component `AppDrawer`
+in your global layout add the component `AppDialog`

 ```
 <script setup>